Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-dyqOMITwLsY,102.398474,167.292125.md

 ---
-title: "May 28th, 2021 Livestream Q&A: What was the main issue with implementing Lights?"
+title: "May 28th, 2021 Dev Vlog Q&A: What was the main issue with implementing Lights?"
 date: "2021-05-28"
 layout: transcript
 topics: